 - 1. Good personal hygiene is to be observed at all times.
-Proper undergarments and shoes are mandatory.
+Proper undergarments and shoes with hard soles are mandatory.
 (House slippers are not suitable) - 2.
-Head apparel such as hats, toboggans, and bandanas will not be worn inside buildings.
+Head apparel such as hats, hoodies, toboggans, and bandanas will not be worn inside buildings.
 Any other head apparel that causes a distraction to the school environment will not be allowed. - 3.
 Nose, lip, or other body piercing that cause a distraction to the school environment will not be allowed. - 4.
 Sunglasses and colored shades will not be worn inside buildings. - 5.
 No see-through, backless, or strapless shirts; no spaghetti straps or muscle shirts; no midriff or tube tops will be allowed.
 Tops made from spandex, mesh, or fishnet will not be allowed.
 Sports bras cannot be worn as outerwear on school campus.
 No part of the bra or any undergarment should be visible at any time. - 6.
 Any pants/skirts/dresses, etc. that cause a distraction to the school environment will not be allowed.
 Pants with holes in inappropriate places will not be allowed.
 No underwear should be visible at any time. - 7.
 NO SAGGING PANTS.
-All shirts must be within the area of the hipline (waistline), and belts must be worn. - 8.
+All shirts must be within the area of the hipline (waistline). - 8.
 All shorts, skirts, skorts, or dresses must come to or extend below the tips of the fingers.
-Tight fitting garments (stretch pants, leggings, etc.) must be accompanied by a shirt that extends below the fingertips. - Clothing must not contain any writing, drawing, labels, or decals which could be offensive to others.
+Tight fitting garments (stretch pants, leggings, etc.) must be accompanied by a shirt that appropriately covers. - 9.
+Clothing must not contain any writing, drawing, labels, or decals which could be offensive to others.
 No clothing will be allowed that displays antisocial, immoral or illegal behavior nor should clothing promote products which students may not legally buy, such as alcohol, tobacco, or illegal drugs. - 10.
 All oversized clothing made for outdoor wear must be placed in the locker first thing in the morning.
 With the instructor's permission, lightweight jackets and sweaters will be allowed in class. - 11.
 In addition to articles previously mentioned: accessories, backpacks (must be clear or mesh and left in the locker upon arrival), notebooks, patches, haircuts must not display or promote racial/ethnic slurs/symbols; gang, satanic, or occult affiliations; violence or mutilation, vulgar, subversive or sexually suggestive language; or products such as alcohol, tobacco, and illegal drugs. - 12.
 Any student's appearance that causes a disruption to the school climate will not be allowed in school. - 13.
 Cheerleaders and dance team members will be allowed to wear uniforms with opaque tights on game days.
 It is believed that such a practice will help foster school spirit, as well as make others aware of athletic events. - 14.
-Hair should be kept in an appropriate manner conducive to the education environment. - 15.
 The Principal has the authority to add or delete any of the above regulations as emergency problems or concerns arise.